godon019/Taeyeon/README.md

 # Taeyeon
 ## summary
 Extract specific data from excel and updates them based on internet search result
+- written with Java and Run on Windows

 ## details
 - Read and Write data between Excel sheet and this Windows Java Application